-What is the purpose of the Citizens’ Academy?
+What is the purpose of the Citizens’ Police Academy?

-Instructors are officers and personnel from the various units who talk about their expertise.
+Instructors are officers and civilian personnel from the various specialized units within the police department.
+These instructors present materials and demonstration from their various fields of expertise.
 The academy is coordinated through the department’s Community Services Unit.

 What topics are covered in the academy?

 Your application must be completed fully and either returned to the Police Department’s Information Desk (Central Police Headquarters at 223 N. Memorial Drive), can be mailed to the address, or emailed to firstname.lastname@example.org.
 You will be notified if you are selected to participate.
 The classes are limited to 25 positions and will be afforded in the order we receive completed applications from qualified candidates.